Uploading by logged-in users of sets of image files and associated data. Administrators design the upload form, and download the images and data.

 The "EntryWizard" links should appear on the administration sidebar.

 The initial setup comes with two sample layouts and one sample webform.
-The sample webform has been assigned the identifier "test".
+The sample webform has been assigned the identifier "example".
 To show the sample webform on your page, simply include the shortcode

-in the page where you wish the form to appear.
+in the page or post where you wish the form to appear.

 Quickstart for the impatient: